JNRowe/histofile/doc/templates.rst

 The :file:`marker` file contains a "magic" string, that is used to find the location in the :file:`NEWS` file to insert new entries.

-It is matched with lua_'s :func:`str.match` function, and should be as tight as possible to prevent false matches.
+It is matched with lua_'s string.match_ function, and should be as tight as possible to prevent false matches.
 The default template's :file:`marker` is ``%.%. contents::`` which matches a reST_ `table of contents directive`_.